matei1903/Calculator/README.md

 # Calculator

-Basic Calculator App
-A small project I made for my lab using VB.NET
+A small project(basic calculator) I made for my lab using VB.NET